Serrjik/WP-Docker-FSE/theme/readme.txt

 1.0.0 Initial release

 == Licence ==
-Ale is distributed under the terms of the GNU GPL.
+Serjik-FSE is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by